BjorHart/test1/ThingWorx/README.md

 The autoscaling of the charts are not working properly, and are not filling out the available space.

 The charts are sometimes very slow or contains wrong data.
 This can be fixed by going into the Thing that send the data and deleting (flush database) all or some of the data in the valuestream.
 This is done in Services -> PurgeAllPropertyHistory or PurgePropertyHistory.

+Probably more challenges we could add here.